-- Emergent Services -- Member is seen in an Emergency Room or Urgent Care, or is admitted through the Emergency Room. - Market Exception -- Approval of an exception is made by market leadership for providers/facilities based on specific business case justifications. - Referral by PAR Physician -- Regional Medical Director gives approval because member was referred to a nonparticipating provider by a participating provider or by their Primary Care Physician. - Network Adequacy Indicates no participating providers/facilities are within the specified mileage/reasonable distance.
-Network Operations has determined that 4 of the approved service requests are due to no available provider in the network.
+- Emergent Services -- Member is seen in an Emergency Room or Urgent Care, or is admitted through the Emergency Room. - Market Exception -- Approval of an exception is made by market leadership for providers/facilities based on specific business case justifications. - Referral by PAR Physician -- Regional Medical Director gives approval because member was referred to a nonparticipating provider by a participating provider or by their Primary Care Physician. - Network Adequacy -- Indicates no participating providers/facilities are within the specified mileage/reasonable distance.